14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 So, how do they do it?
-Let’s break down the strategies the wealthiest Americans use to legally lower their tax bills while growing their fortunes.
+Here are the ways the rich avoid paying taxes while still growing their fortunes.
 They don’t cheat the system, they just use it better than everyone else.

 Table of Contents